hdachev/fakeredis/README.md

 ### What's missing:

-Most notably, `MONITOR` is still missing.
+Most notably, there's no support for Lua scripting and `MONITOR` is still missing.

 Also note that **none of the node_redis client constructor options are available**, which means no `detect_buffers` and `return_buffers`.